Eastern Lightning: Sources

 Scholars who have tried to study the group have complained that, due to its "secretive" nature and the fact that in China it operates underground, researching Eastern Lightning is difficult, and media coverage is only partially reliable.

 Two books on the group were published by Western academic presses.
 Brill published Lightning from the East by Emily Dunn in 2015, and Oxford University Press published Inside The Church of Almighty God by Massimo Introvigne in 2020.
 Holly Folk, a professor at Western Washington University, reported in 2020 that she is observing Eastern Lightning through a participant observation study since 2016.

 Due to the growing influx of refugees from Eastern Lightning who seek asylum abroad, some national authorities have published reports on the group.
 In 2019, the Immigration and Refugee Board of Canada published a compilation of its interviews with scholars about Eastern Lightning.
 In the same year, the National Commission for the Right of Asylum of the Italian Ministry of the Interior published and shared with the other European Union countries through the European Asylum Support Office a report on "Persecution for religious reasons in China: Church of Almighty God."

+In 2020, an article published in The Daily Beast by veteran reporter Donald Kirk found that Western scholars who have written about Eastern Lightning tend to support the religious group's position that it has been unfairly accused.